glFusion/birthdays/README.md

 * Enable Birthday Cards?
 Set to true to have a &quot;Happy Birthday&quot; message sent to site users on their birthday.
   * Default: true
+* Group allowed to view birthdays.
+Set the group that can see the plugin homepage and the birthday field in other users' profiles.
+  * Default: All logged-in users

 ## Credits
 * Original version for Geeklog (copyright 2003) by Mike Lynn (mike@mlynn.com).